 Types of Ricotta

 There are a number of ways to make ricotta.
 While my recipe is for a whey and milk based ricotta, there are other recipes out there.

 - Acid Ricotta: This is the most common ricotta recipe.
 The milk is curdled with citric acid or lemon juice, then strained.
 It makes a bland ricotta that is perfect for blending into dishes.

 - Kefir Ricotta: Using kefir to curdle milk makes a very tangy faux ricotta.

 - Halloumi Ricotta: If you make halloumi cheese, then you automatically get a little bit of ricotta forming when you poach your cheese.
 This is not a really efficient way to make ricotta because you only get 3 Tbsp of ricotta for one batch of halloumi.

 - Whey ricotta: This is made from leftover sweet whey.
 (Whey from cheese that has only been cultured for a few hours.
 Which is typical of hard cheeses… not Greek yogurt).
 The whey is superheated until more curds are formed.
 Adding some milk to the recipe greatly increases the yield.

-Whey ricotta is far simpler than other cheeses, so the recipe doesn’t go into detail on each of the steps.
+Whey ricotta is far simpler than other cheeses, so this recipe doesn’t go into detail on each of the steps.
 However, if you want more information on cheesemaking, check out my post on How to Make Homemade Cheese.

 The only trick to making sweet whey ricotta is to heat the leftover whey up to 195F.
 At that point, the small curded proteins will rise to the top of the whey as seen in the photo below.Print